kilianmandscharo/wortspiel/README.md

-A german version of the popular game WORDLE.
+A german version of the popular game WORDLE, made with TypeScripct, React and Next.js.